First Air Flight 6560: Investigation

 The deviation was correctly shown on the onboard localizer indicator.
 However, for undetermined reasons, the compass system had been incorrectly set during initial descent so that it displayed a heading that was 8° to the left of the actual heading.
-Furthermore, the pilot did not recalibrate the compass after the initial descent, 15 minutes before the crash, though regular recalibration when so near the North Magnetic Pole is necessary; the magnetic influence further increased the initial mis-calibration to 17°, giving the captain the wrong impression that the aircraft was tracking towards regaining the runway centreline.
+Furthermore, the pilot did not recalibrate the compass after the initial descent, 15 minutes before the accident, though regular recalibration when so near the North Magnetic Pole is necessary; the magnetic influence further increased the initial mis-calibration to 17°, giving the captain the wrong impression that the aircraft was tracking towards regaining the runway centreline.

 In fact the aircraft was flying roughly parallel to the runway, and a wind from the southwest was pushing it even further to the east.
 Under a significantly increased workload, neither pilot noticed the partial disengagement of the autopilot.
 The first officer was aware that the aircraft was off course to the right and heading for the hill east of the airport.
 He tried to warn the captain 18 times, using multiple different variations of phrasing, but failed to find a way to convey the urgency of the situation and make the captain change his course of action.
 After the ground proximity warning system (GPWS) issued a 'sink rate' warning, the captain finally commanded a go-around, but there was insufficient distance from terrain to avoid the collision.

 The TSB highlighted how according to First Air's own standard operation procedures, the approach was clearly unstable and should have been aborted at an early stage.
 The board stressed the risks posed by unstable approaches that are continued to a landing, and called for airlines and authorities to enforce standard operating procedures and crew resource management best practices, to help crews manage workload and communicate effectively in order to make better decisions.

 Dramatization

 The crash of First Air Flight 6560 was dramatized in "Death in the Arctic", a season 14 (2015) episode of the internationally syndicated Canadian TV documentary series Mayday.

+It features as one of the examples in season 2 of The Rehearsal of an aircraft's first officer being unable to effectively warn the captain that the aircraft was in imminent danger of crashing.